 - Be fluent in the common language of music theory

-- Learn to read traditional notation in addition to TwinNote
+- Learn to read traditional notation in addition to Clairnote

-Of course, it is also possible to use TwinNote with an alternative nomenclature instead.
+Of course, it is also possible to use Clairnote with an alternative nomenclature instead.

-TwinNote’s key signatures and accidental signs make it possible to use the standard nomenclature.
-They clarify the names of enharmonically equivalent notes — notes that have the same pitch (in twelve-tone equal temperament) and the same appearance on the TwinNote staff.
-A good example of these enharmonically equivalent notes are the notes of the black keys on a piano keyboard:
+Clairnote’s key signatures and accidental signs make it possible to use the standard nomenclature.
+They clarify the names of enharmonically equivalent notes — notes that have the same pitch (in twelve-tone equal temperament) and the same position on the Clairnote staff.
+A good example of these enharmonically equivalent notes are the black keys on a piano keyboard:

-Thanks to TwinNote’s accidental signs and key signatures, TwinNote can be used with the standard nomenclature and convey all of the information conveyed by traditional notation.
+Thanks to Clairnote’s accidental signs and key signatures, Clairnote can be used with the standard nomenclature and convey all of the information conveyed by traditional notation.
 This includes differentiating between enharmonic equivalents.
 Whether that differentiation is relevant or not is a matter of long-standing debate.
-Fortunately, anyone can use TwinNote no matter which side of that debate they are on.
+Fortunately, anyone can use Clairnote no matter which side of that debate they are on.